robertdebock/katacoda-scenarios/sweat-and-tears-with-docker/volumes.md

 # Task
 1. Run the alpine image, using a named-volume "mydata" and create a file in there: index.html with the content "I did it!".
-2. Run the http image, map the named-volume "mydata" to /usr/local/apache2/htdocs, exposing port 81.
+2. Run the httpd image, map the named-volume "mydata" to /usr/local/apache2/htdocs, exposing port 81.

 Open https://[[HOST_SUBDOMAIN]]-81-[[KATACODA_HOST]].environments.katacoda.com/